From Paradigm Shift to Audit Rift: Empirical Analysis and Validation of Security Audit Methodologies for Asynchronous Smart Contract Systems: Smart Contract Security Audits Review

 \section{Smart Contract Security Audits Review}

-To ensure a comprehensive and systematic collection of audit reports for TON smart contracts, we employed a structured methodology.
+To ensure a comprehensive and empirical collection of vulnerability data, we employed a structured methodology focused on industry artifacts rather than academic literature.
 We identified security firms and audit agencies that have publicly published audit reports for TON-based projects, including BugBlow, TonBit, ScaleBit, Beosin, Quantstamp, and HashEx Blockchain Security.
 Additionally, we explored public repositories (e.g., GitHub, GitLab) and community-driven platforms (e.g., TON-specific forums, Telegram groups, Discord channels) for shared reports.
-The selection criteria focused on relevance to TON smart contracts, recency (2023--2025), and public accessibility.